• Tel: +44(0)1479 821248

 Today we spend a full day at different parts of the Mountain Pine Ridge Reserve.
 During the day we visit the famous 1000 foot waterfall, one of the largest in Central America.
 It is not just a perfect place to cool down a bit, but also a breeding area for the otherwise scarce Orange-breasted Falcon.
 This is also a good site to look for other raptors, such as a circling Solitary Eagle or spectacular King Vulture.

 Mountain Pine Ridge is also home to bird species such as Azure-crowned Hummingbird, Black-cheeked Woodpecker, Golden-hooded Tanager, Yellow-backed & Yellow-tailed Oriole.
 Red-lored Parrot and Mealy Parrot, and we might hear our first Scaly-throated Foliage-gleaner.
 Black-headed Siskin is quite localised here, and we also seek Hepatic Tanager, Green Jay, Ovenbird, Scaled Pigeon, Rusty Sparrow, Rufous-capped Warbler and with some luck we might find a roosting Stygian Owl as well.
-Overnight Mountain Pine Ridge.
+Overnight Mountain Pine Ridge or similar.

 Day 10: Tuesday 25 November - Mountain Pine Ridge to Tapir Mountain

 After a full morning's birding we say goodbye to this enchanting area and travel lower to the Tapir Mountain Biosphere Reserve at the foothills of the Maya Mountains.
 Again, the travelling distance is not excessive, a little over an hour, though as usual we stop on the way wherever we find good birding.
 Our next destination is another amazing site, Pook’s Hill, where we arrive during the afternoon with enough time to discover the surroundings of our beautiful, Mayan style lodge premises.
-Overnight Pook's Hill Lodge at Tapir Mountain.
+Overnight Pook's Hill Lodge at Tapir Mountain or similar.

 Day 11: Wednesday 26 November - Pook's Hill